- Church Stage Monitor Buyers Guide

 Unless your church values train wrecks, this is a huge problem.
 Your main PA speakers are pointed at the congregation; they cannot be used for the worship team.

 That is why I have included this buyers guide for church stage monitors.
 Hopefully, it will help you know what you need to look for in a monitor and what will work for your church stage setup and your church’s specific needs.

 The Different Types Of Stage Monitors

-When you start shopping for monitors you will quickly discover that there are two basic types of stage monitors; active and passive.
+When you start shopping for monitors, you will quickly discover that there are two basic types of stage monitors; active and passive.
 If you are not familiar with the sound technology world, you will be lost already.
-However this just means whether or not they are powered.
-Active monitors have their own power amp and passive monitors do not.
+However, this means whether or not they are powered.
+Active monitors have a power amp, and passive monitors do not.

 So let’s take a moment to look at their differences so you can decide which one would be best for your church.